 Low Fat Dog Food

+It’s important to note that if your dog is malnourished or recovering from illness, a low-fat diet may not be suitable and it’s best to consult your vet.
 If you have concerns regarding your dog’s weight, it’s always best to consult a vet to rule out any serious health issues.

 Low energy levels